anjackson/codex/content/foundations/the-village.md

 To complement these broader works, the goal here is to focus on specific issues that deserve more detailed exploration, and to look for common patterns and practices across a broad range of situations and contexts.

-## Questions & Answers
+### Questions & Answers

 digipres Q&A

 ## The Bad News

 Underfunded.
-Embattled.
+Embattled. lack of nuance-clarity.

+- Web archiving
+- Digital curation
+- Digital scholarship
+- Digitization
+- Digital Heritage
+-

-## The Trap
+### The Trap

-## Opportunities
+### Opportunities

 ## Allies

-One of my favorite digital preservation stories is: [It Takes a Village to Save a Hard Drive](https://web.archive.org/web/20130916000537/http://notepad.benfinoradin.info/2013/09/12/it-takes-a-village-to-save-a-hard-drive) -- it's a perfect illustration of what
+One of my favourite digital preservation stories is: [It Takes a Village to Save a Hard Drive](https://web.archive.org/web/20130916000537/http://notepad.benfinoradin.info/2013/09/12/it-takes-a-village-to-save-a-hard-drive) -- it's a perfect illustration of what

-["XFR STN"](https://www.newmuseum.org/exhibitions/view/xfr-stn) (Transfer Station), an open-door artist-centered media archiving project.
+["XFR STN"](https://www.newmuseum.org/exhibitions/view/xfr-stn) (Transfer Station), an open-door artist-centred media archiving project.